User Portal Domain Management

 We understand DNS and domain management can be confusing and filled with terminology that may not be familiar.
 We’ve provided some definitions below to commonly used words and phrases on WP Engine to help reduce confusion where possible.
 Note that these terms are defined in the context of WP Engine and may be slightly different on other hosts.
 Additionally, examples provided may not be exact, but hope to provide more context and understanding.

 Web host – A provider of servers that allow web content to be published to the internet.
-WP Engine is a managed WordPress host.
-WP Engine exclusively hosts WordPress websites and actively optimizes our server configuration to provide the most secure, fastest, and best WordPress hosting experience possible.
+WP Engine is a managed host for WordPress.
+WP Engine exclusively hosts WordPress websites and actively optimizes our server configuration to provide the most secure, fastest, and best hosting experience possible.
 WP Engine is not a DNS host or domain registrar.

 DNS – A set of rules to connect a domain and “point” traffic to a website.
 A and CNAME are the most common types of DNS records that direct traffic to a specific location.